Nai Nabhannu La

 Nai Nabhannu La is a Nepalese romantic drama film written and directed by Bikas Raj Acharya.
-The film stars Jiwan Luitel, Richa Singh Thakuri and Suman Singh in lead roles along with Mithila Sharma, Mukesh Acharya ame Hemangh Budhathoki in supporting roles.
-The film was released on 20 August 2010 with mixed response from critics but positive response from audience.
-The film was huge commercial success leading Jiwan Luitel to stardom.
-There were four sequels of the movies all of which were commercial successes and is the second highest grossing franchise in Nepal after Chhaka Panja(franchise).
+The film stars Jiwan Luitel, Richa Singh Thakuri, and Suman Singh in lead roles along with Mithila Sharma, Mukesh Acharya, and Hemangh Budhathoki in supporting roles.
+The film was released on 20 August 2010 with a mixed response from critics but a positive response from the audience.
+The film was a huge commercial success, leading Jiwan Luitel to stardom.
+There were four sequels to the movies, all of which were commercial successes and are the second highest-grossing franchise in Nepal after Chhaka Panja(franchise).
 Nai Nabhannu La earned 3 crore across the country.
+This film is also one of the highest-grossing Nepali films of 2010 in Nepal.